-The purposes of measurement and evaluation of average ambient dose rates are for employers of decontamination works, etc. to measure and evaluate whether or not the average ambient dose rate at a workplace exceeds $2.5\mu Sv/h$, and accordingly to determine the details of radiation dose control to be implemented when employers assign workers to the decontamination works.
+The purposes of measurement and evaluation of average ambient dose rates are for employers of decontamination work, etc. to measure and evaluate whether or not the average ambient dose rate at a workplace exceeds 2.5 $\mu$ Sv/h, and accordingly to determine the details of radiation dose control to be implemented when employers assign workers to the decontamination work.

-- (1) Average ambient dose rate should be measured prior to commencing the work. - (2) When conducting the works for handling designated contaminated soil and wastes and work that is on-going at the same place, the dose rate should be measured once every two weeks as well as prior to commencing the work.
-Even when the measured dose rate is equal to $2.5\mu S_V/h$ or less, the measurements should be continued until the dose rate falls below approximately 90% of $2.5\mu S_V/h$ ($2.2\mu S_V/h$).
-Also, the dose rate should be measured when there are significant changes in the surrounding environment due to typhoons, flooding or land slippage. - (3) The measurement should appropriately reflect the actual exposure situation of workers. - 3 Measurement and evaluation of average ambient dose rate - (1) Common subjects - (a) Average ambient dose rate should be measured at a point 1m above the ground. - (b) The measuring device should comply with Article 8 of the Working Environmental Measurement Standards. - (2) When small scattering of ambient dose rate is expected (except for the works for handling designated contaminated soil and wastes.) - (a) When the working area is a rectangular shape, ambient dose rate should be measured at the four corners and at the intersection of the two diagonal lines of the rectangle.
-(Working area refers to each of the sub-divisions of the original working area, which are less than 1,000 m2, if the size of the working area is greater than 1,000m2.)
+- 2. Basic policy - (1) Average ambient dose rate should be measured prior to commencing the work. - (2) When conducting the work for handling designated contaminated soil and waste and work that is ongoing at the same place, the dose rate should be measured once every two weeks as well as prior to commencing the work.
+Even when the measured dose rate is equal to $2.5 \ \mu S_V/h$ or less, the measurements should be continued until the dose rate falls below approximately 90% of $2.5 \ \mu S_V/h$ ( $2.2 \ \mu S_V/h$ ).
+Also, the dose rate should be measured when there are significant changes in the surrounding environment due to typhoons, flooding, or land slippage. - (3) The measurement should appropriately reflect the actual exposure situation of workers. - 3.
+Measurement and evaluation of average ambient dose rate - (1) Common subjects - (a) Average ambient dose rate should be measured at a point 1m above the ground. - (b) The measuring device should comply with Article 8 of the Working Environmental Measurement Standards. - (2) When small scattering of ambient dose rate is expected (except for the work for handling designated contaminated soil and waste). - (a) When the working area is a rectangular shape, ambient dose rate should be measured at the four corners and at the intersection of the two diagonal lines of the rectangle.
+(Working area refers to each of the sub-divisions of the original working area, which are less than 1,000 m, if the size of the working area is greater than 1,000 m.)
 Average ambient dose rate is derived by averaging the measurements from these five points. - (b) When the working area is not rectangular in shape, the ambient dose rates should be measured at four points set at almost equal distances along the outer periphery and one intersection point of the two diagonal lines from facing points.
-The average ambient dose rate is derived by averaging the measurements at these five points. - (3) When small scattering of the ambient dose rate is expected (except for the works for handling designated contaminated soil and wastes.) - (a) Ambient dose rate should be measured at three different points at least where the dose rate is likely to be the highest in the working area.
-Average ambient dose rate is derived by averaging the measurements from three points. - (b) In the case the area was decontaminated in advance and contaminated soil etc. with high concentration of radioactive materials has been removed, this is basically considered as the case with small scattering of ambient dose rate
+The average ambient dose rate is derived by averaging the measurements at these five points.

+- (3) When small scattering of the ambient dose rate is expected (except for the work for handling designated contaminated soil and waste). - (a) Ambient dose rate should be measured at three different points at least where the dose rate is likely to be the highest in the working area.
+Average ambient dose rate is derived by averaging the measurements from three points. - (b) In the case that the area was decontaminated in advance and contaminated soil, etc. with high concentration of radioactive materials has been removed, this is basically considered as a case with small scattering of ambient dose rate - (4) When large scattering of ambient dose rate is expected: - (a) Average dose rate should be calculated according to the formula shown below regardless of the provision in (2) when radioactive materials are concentrated at a certain place in the work area resulting in a significant difference in the ambient dose rate from that in other work areas. - (b) The following matters should be noted: